The Bankrate promise

 When someone agrees to borrow money for college with federal student loans, they don’t make their payments to the government.
 Instead, the U.S. Department of Education contracts with a variety of student loan servicers that manage that side of the equation.

-Nelnet is one of several federal student loan servicers that you might be matched with if you borrow money for school — at least through the end of 2021.
-Nelnet’s student loan servicing is separate from Nelnet’s private student loan business, U-fi From Nelnet.
+Nelnet is one of several federal student loan servicers that you might be matched with if you borrow money for school.
+Nelnet’s student loan servicing used to be called U-fi From Nelnet but has been rolled under the main brand.

 What is Nelnet and what does it do?